Gim Man-deok

-Gim Man-deok (1739 – 1812), also known as "Man-deok halmang", was a Korean merchant and businesswoman of Joseon.
+Kim Man-deok (1739–1812), also known as "Man-deok halmang" (Grandmother Man-deok), was a Korean merchant and businesswoman of Joseon.
 When a major famine hit Jeju Island, all of the rice she had bought on land was freed and donated to save the starving people of the island.
 After her death, contemporaries wrote her biography and poems in her honor.

 She is regarded as Korea's first CEO and an example of philanthropism and pragmatism.
 She managed to achieve her position in Jeju thanks to the island's egalitarian and matrifocal culture, where women had greater economic and social independence than the rest of the country, whose Neo-Confucian ideology enforced strong female repression.

 Historical background

-A lot of social discrimination existed in 1739, during King Yeongjo's reign of Joseon, when Gim Man-deok was born.
+A lot of social discrimination existed in 1739, during King Yeongjo's reign of Joseon, when Kim Man-deok was born.
 Women could not achieve high social status and also were limited in education.
-In 18th century Joseon, the advent of rice planting led to a commercial boom, which Gim was able to exploit.
+In 18th century Joseon, the advent of rice planting led to a commercial boom, which Kim was able to exploit.

-Life
+Biography

-Gim Man-deok was born in a poor household.
-Her father, Gim Eun-gyeol, was a yangban in political exile, and her mother was a yangmin from the Go family.
-With an older and younger brother, she was the only daughter.
+Kim Man-deok was born in a poor household.
+Her father, Kim Eun-gyeol, was a yangban in political exile, who was from the Gimhae Kim clan, and her mother was a yangmin from the Jeju Go clan.
+With two older brothers, she was the only daughter.
+Through her father, Kim was the 15th generation descendant of the Jwajeongseung branch (좌정승공파) of the Gimhae Kim clan; the branch being founded by Kim Man-hui.
+Jeju Ipdojo Kim Man-hui (김만희, 金萬希; 1314–1404) did not cooperate with the founding of Joseon, so he was exiled to Jeju and called himself a "Goryeo refugee" and settled here in Gwakji-ri, Jeju, called Jeju Samjeolsin.
+His 6th generation grandson, Kim Hu-chan (김후찬; 金厚瓚), who served as an eclectic general, is also the ancestor of Kim Man-deok.

 By law, under unions between people of two different social classes, the children belonged to the lower social class.
-Thus, Gim and her brothers belonged to the yangmin class like their mother.
+Thus, Kim and her brothers belonged to the yangmin class like their mother.

-When Gim was 11 years old, her father died in a storm on his way back from Naju and her mother passed away the following year due to grief, leading to her becoming a gisaeng to Wol Jung-seon, who made Gim her stepdaughter.
+When Gim was 11 years old, her father died in a storm on his way back from Naju and her mother died the following year due to grief, leading to her becoming a gisaeng to Wol Jung-seon, who made Kim her adoptive daughter.
 She learned how to sing and dance, and lived as a gisaeng for a while; Gim was also educated in the arts, medicine, crafts and horse riding, and, given the traditional location of the gisaengs' houses in the town center near the market, she also learned how to trade.